Show All Answers

 Answer to the frequently asked question goes here

 Yes.
-Filing fees are $65 for a Small Claims case and $80 for a Civil case.
+Filing fees are $65 for a Small Claims case and $80 for a Civil case plus there is a $2.50 fee for each Summons issued.
 You also will have to pay a fee to have your complaint served on the other party.
 The fee varies, but you may serve the other party by Certified Mail, through the Sheriff's office or by employing a private process server.
 The Court Clerk cannot tell you which method of service is "best".
-It is a personal choice, the clerk can just tell you your options.
+It is a personal choice, the clerk can simply tell you your options.

 Small Claims cases involve claims for amounts of $5,000 or less.
 Civil cases include claims for amount of $25,000 or less.
 Civil cases also can involve attorneys.
 If you file a Civil case but do not hire an attorney, you are held to the standard of an attorney when pursuing your case.
 Further clarification can be found in the Small Claims Handbook as to things that may disqualify you from filing a Small Claims case.